AriFordsham/GHCWiki/proposal/native-cpp.md

   Plan 3: Write native BSD-licenced Haskell implementation from scratch**Advantages**no more `fork(2)/exec(2)`Tailored to GHC's needs
-  **Disadvantages**Requires menpower and time Additional long-term maintenance effort for GHC-HQ `cpphs`'s licence in more detailThe main intent behind `cpphs`'s current licensing is to have modifications/improvements of redistributed `cpphs` binaries made publicly available to recipients of the binaries (so that they can be e.g. merged upstream if useful).
+  **Disadvantages**Requires menpower and time Additional long-term maintenance effort for GHC-HQ Plan 4: Bundle `cpphs`-based executable with GHC This is a variant of plan 2 where `cpphs` code remains in a separate executable.
+  **Advantages**`cpphs` has been widely used, hence it's proven code It's already more Haskell-aware than system-`cpp``cpphs` is actively maintained ~~no more `fork(2)/exec(2)`~~**Disadvantages**`cpphs` is licensed as "LGPLv2 w/ static linking exception" (see below) GHC's total licence agreement getting extended (TODO show concrete change) ~~The `ghc` package would be tainted by this license augmentation~~`cpphs`'s licence in more detailThe main intent behind `cpphs`'s current licensing is to have modifications/improvements of redistributed `cpphs` binaries made publicly available to recipients of the binaries (so that they can be e.g. merged upstream if useful).
 This is a concern the BSD3 licence doesn't address.
   The library portion of the `cpphs` is dual-licensed (see [ http://code.haskell.org/cpphs/COPYRIGHT](http://code.haskell.org/cpphs/COPYRIGHT)):
   [ LGPL v2.1](https://www.gnu.org/licenses/lgpl-2.1.html) with static linking exception